jamiltron/2048-unity/README.md

 2048-unity
 ==========

-A [2048 clone](http://gabrielecirulli.github.io/2048/) written in Unity as a practice to see how well Unity would handle it.
+A [2048 clone](http://gabrielecirulli.github.io/2048/) written in [Unity](http://www.unity3d.com) as a practice to see how well it could handle a basic puzzle game.

 Instructions
 ------------

 Use arrow keys or WASD to move.
 R to reset.

 Join matching tiles to advance powers of 2.
 Try to get to 2048!

 TODO
 ----

-Add fail state.
-Add "check-for-valid-move"
+Make the game over button better.
+Clean up and DRY the code.
+Use object pooling for the tiles just to.
 Maybe add slide animation.
 Maybe add score ticking animation.

 LICENSE